garrandall/popular-music-data/tracks/summer-nights-survivor.md

 And the things we planned
 Were castles made of sand

 (Do you remember those)
 Summer nights all night
 Dancin' in the light of love
 (Dancin' in the light of love)
 Summer nights so right
 Couldn't last beyond September
 Summer nights all night
 Livin' for your love,
 Dreamin only of
 You and summer nights

-Oooh summer nights
+Oh summer nights
 We were diamonds in the rough in the moonlight
-Oooh summer nights
+Oh summer nights
 Now I'm out in the cold again
 Back on my own again

 (Well I remember those)
 Summer nights...